jaesparza/website/content/loop1.md

 <figcaption><b>Picture X: Electronic Control Unit</b></figcaption>
 </div>

-The two core components in the ECU are an **arduino pro micro** to run the control software and an **Allegro A4988** to facilitate stepper motor control.
+The two core components in the ECU are an **arduino pro micro** to run the control software and an **Allegro A4988** to drive the stepper motor.
 The rest of the hardware components are common passive, push buttons and connectors.
 The PCB is a two layer board that I designed using easyEDA (free on-line CAD tool) and produced through jlcPCB.
 PCB designs are available in the project repository under [pcb/initialPrototype](https://github.com/jaesparza/Loop-controller/tree/master/pcb/initialPrototype).

 ## Driving the stepper motor
 Diring the stepper motor for optimal operation is a key aspect for succesful antenna usage.
 Speed has to be carefully determined so it is possible to change the bands fast while making it also possible to fine tune the antenna to achieve low SWR.
 The speed can be determined experimentally by playing with different pulse frequencies and duty cycles.
 Depending on target speed and selected stepper, a progressive acceleration will be needed.
 A function generator with TTL output can greatly help on determining the optimal driving frequency without constant compilation/deployment/testing cycles.

 In addition to speed, carefully adjusting the following aspects wil greatly improve performance:
 * **Microstepping** will allow for smooth stepper roation.
 The stepper driver used in this project is configured to a 16 step reduction.
-This is a fixed configuration via dip switches, but it could be programmable if desired via GPIOs.
+This is a fixed configuration via DIP switches, but it could be programmable if desired via GPIOs.
 * **Disable driver when not rotating** is a MUST.
 It will avoid noise in the radio receiver and it will decrease current draw considerably.
 Therefore, the enable line in the driver has to be toggled accordingly when the motor is not in use.
 * **Tune maximum current** so microstepping works correctly and the motor does not exert more torque than necessary.
 It will decrease the heat disipated in the stepper motor driver and also decrease de vibrations in the mechanical assembly.